kcmikee/merkleAirdrop/README.md

 The `merkle.ts` script is designed to build a Merkle tree and generate the necessary proofs from a CSV file listing the token recipients and amounts.

 1. Prepare your input CSV file:
-   Place a file named `addresses.csv` in the `feed-files` directory with the following format:
+   Place a file named `addresses.csv` in the `merkleFiles` directory with the following format:
    ```
    user_address,amount
    0x1234...,100